ngrogg/MHWI-Editor/README.md

 I've included the zip file I found to work for this script.
 I tested and confirmed everything working on Pop OS 22 (Ubuntu 22).
 No warranties and YMMV. <br>

+## Requirements
+You'll need at least the following software:
+* steam
+  - Proton enabled
+  - Monster Hunter World
+* wine
+* unzip

 ## Functions
 The script can take BASH flags to perform specific functions.
 These functions are as follows: <br>

 ### Help
 Outputs script help function one-liners and exits.

 ### Setup
 The script has a 'setup' function to help put everything in place for ease of use. <br>